Exploring Relations among Fairness Notions in Discrete Fair Division: Proofs of Implications

 \end{proof}

-\begin{lemma}[EF $\fimplies$ GPROP] For a fair division instance $([n], [m], (v_i)_{i=1}^n, w)$, if $v_i$ is subadditive and agent $i$ is envy-free in $A$, then $A$ is groupwise-PROP-fair to $i$. \end{lemma} \begin{proof} Let $S$ be a subset of agents containing $i$.
+\begin{lemma}[EF $\fimplies$ GPROP, \citet{bouveret2016characterizing}] For a fair division instance $\fdInst{[n]}{[m]}{(v_i)_{i=1}^n}{w}$, if $v_i$ is subadditive and agent $i$ is envy-free in $A$, then $A$ is groupwise-PROP-fair to $i$. \end{lemma} \begin{proof} Let $S$ be a subset of agents containing $i$.
 Let $\Ahat$ be the allocation obtained by restricting $A$ to $S$ (c.f.~\cref{defn:restricting}).
-Then $i$ is also envy-free in $\Ahat$. $i$ is also MEFS-satisfied by $\Ahat$, since $\Ahat$ is its own MEFS-certificate for agent $i$.
+Then $i$ is also envy-free in $\Ahat$. $\Ahat$ is also MEFS-fair to $i$, since $\Ahat$ is its own MEFS-certificate.
 By \cref{thm:impl:mefs-to-prop}, agent $i$ is PROP-satisfied by $\Ahat$.
 Since this is true for all $S$ containing $i$, we get that $A$ is groupwise-PROP-fair to agent $i$. \end{proof}